krbnite/krbnite.github.io/_posts/2018-02-08-Facebook-Graph-the-Album-Node.md

   album_data += token.get(aid+'?fields='+fields)
 ```

-And so we created an album fields table.
-Now, if you have tens to hundreds of Facebook Pages, then you likely
+And so we created a table for album fields, imaginatively called `album_fields`.
+Now, if you have tens
+to hundreds of Facebook Pages, then you likely
 have hundred to thousands of Facebook Albums.
-In the `album_fields` table in the previous post, you might notice that we
-did not include a column for page\_id.
-Does this mean we are to create an `album_fields` table for each
-Facebook Page?!

-Answer: No!
+Good thing we have that page/album mapping table!
+This way,
+we can easily map album field records to their parent pages:

 That's why we have the page\_id/album\_id mapping table:
 ```sql